Date of birth: 27th April 1999

 The 2021 season saw Jordan return to Europe – progressing to GT3 competition with the Mercedes-AMG GT3 of SPS Automotive Performance.
 Together, they claimed an excellent fifth place in the Silver Cup at the revered 24 Hours of Spa-Francorchamps.

-For 2022, Jordan returns to the GT World Challenge Europe Endurance series, as he joins Haupt Racing Team to contest the Silver Cup in the #4 Mercedes-AMG GT3 alongside Jannes Fittje & Alain Valente.
+In 2022, Jordan returned to the GT World Challenge Europe Endurance series, as he joins Haupt Racing Team to contest the Silver Cup in the #4 Mercedes-AMG GT3 alongside Jannes Fittje & Alain Valente.

 Having made his debut in the NLS Nurburgring-Nordschleife championship in 2022 with HRT, Jordan has returned to the series with the team to tackle the 2023 edition in preparation for the Nürburgring 24 Hours in May.